-This page is the complete description and details for the TECS Land Wales Tutor position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the TECS Land Wales Tutor position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Job Title: Tecs Land Wales Tutor (Language Instructor and Group Leader)

 Responsible for: Groups of around 12 children.